Scuba Diving in Playa del Carmen with Xico Dive Center

 Tulum, Akumal & Cenotes

-Discover Tulum’s cliff-top ruins, swim with Akumal’s turtles, and dive a hidden jungle cenote—with tacos, A/C transport, and expert guides.
+Discover Tulum’s cliff-top ruins, swim with turtles in Akumal, and cool off in a cenote with transport and expert guides.

 See our other Tours